 7. Swaddle the baby

-8. Change his clothes and diaper
+8. Change clothes and diaper

-9. Relax him with a massage
+9. Give them a relaxing massage

-10. Give him a hot water bath
+10. Give a hot water bath

 11. Pat the back